diasmailson/mailsondias7/README.md

 ### 👋 Welcome to my Profile

 - :man_technologist: Learning e Coding
-- :coffee: turning caffeine into code
+- :coffee: Turning caffeine into code
 - 😄 I like to learn and seek knowledge

 ### :books: Studying